How to deal with emotionally unavailable relationships.

 Of course, it’s necessary to have room for spontaneity – “Hey!
 What are you up to?
 Wanna grab a coffee?” and there also needs to be a willingness to make and commit to plans in advance – next weekend, the weekend after, or a vacation three months out.

 In order to get connect emotionally, at a deep level, people need to be able to receive just as much as they give.
 That includes everything from compliments, to help, to love and affection.

-Basically they need to accept ‘being lovable’ – that they are that.
-If they have no room to be loved for who they are – as they are – a truly connected relationship isn’t possible.
+Basically, they need to accept ‘being lovable’ – that they are that.
+If they have no room to be loved for who they are – as the very one they are – a truly connected relationship isn’t possible.

-That doesn’t mean ‘don’t be friends with them’.
-However it does mean you might want to move them from the ‘important people category’ back to the ‘acquaintance category’.
+That doesn’t mean don’t be friends with them.
+However, it does mean you might want to reevaluate how much emotional energy you’re willing to invest in the relationship with them.
+Sometimes it might be easier (and emotionally safer) to move them from the ‘important people category’ back to the ‘acquaintance category’.
 Or at least be very clear with yourself about what you can expect (and not expect) from them because they struggle to receive.